pumpkin neapolitan cookies

 Wipe down the bowl one last time and place the final third of cookie dough back in the stand mixer.
 Add the cocoa powder and mix until combined.
 You just made the chocolate portion of the pumpkin Neapolitan cookies!
 You now have all the components to finish assembling the cookies.

-Now, scoop and shape the pumpkin Neapolitan cookies.
+Now, scoop and shape the cookies.

 1. Portion the pumpkin vanilla cookie dough.
 (Work Time: 5 minutes)